unisonweb/unisonweb-org/src/data/blog/posts/2021-08-04-contributor-series-tpegram-domain-modeling/index.md

     ✅ Passed : Proved.
 ```

 Great!
-And of course there a ton more tests you can add to make sure this is working for various corner cases, but this seems pretty good for now!
+And of course there many more tests you can add to make sure this is working for various corner cases, but this seems pretty good for now!

 So let's go back and refactor our main function a bit now that we have the stability of some tests.
 ```unison